 If you have oil absorbing mats or pads, they’ll do great here.
 If not, an old towel or thick rags will do the trick.

 This part is most effective if you can do it immediately after spilling the oil.

 2. Use Sawdust or Kitty Litter

-This part will take up to 48 hours to work.
+Let it sit overnight.
 After that, you’ll want to remove the sawdust or kitty litter with a dustpan or shovel and move on to the next step.

 3. Use Liquid Dish Soap